factorhouse/kpow-helm-charts-lm/README.md

 Follow the instructions provided to you via your AWS Marketplace subscription.

+For more information on configuring IAM Roles for Service Accounts see our [Kpow AWS-LM Documentation](https://docs.kpow.io/installation/aws-marketplace-lm/).

 For general purpose configuration instructions see our [general-purpose Helm charts](https://github.com/operatr-io/kpow-helm-charts).

 ### Get Help!